Efficient Feature Distillation for Zero-shot Annotation Object Detection: Experiments

-\textbf{Baselines.} Since the performance of the existing zero-shot detection (ZSD) models are much worse than the performance of the open vocabulary detection (OVD) models, we decide to compare EZSD with OVD models, OVR-CNN\cite{zareian2021open}, PBBL\cite{gao2021towards}, OVOS\cite{Ma_2022_CVPR}, Detic\cite{zhou2022detecting}, RegionCLIP\cite{zhong2022regionclip}, PromptDet\cite{feng2022promptdet}, ViLD\cite{gu2021open}.
-The difference between the ZSD and OVD is that ZSD knows the name of the novel categories before training, and does not require any additional data.
-ViLD uses distillation to obtain information on the novel categories from CLIP.
-It has the best overall performance on COCO dataset.
-However, it uses the data augmentation of large-scale jittering\cite{ghiasi2021simple} with an extremely long training schedule.

-\textbf{Results.} Table~\ref{table:zeroshot} shows the results of EZSD in the COCO zero-shot detection benchmark.
-EZSD achieves 59.9\% and 31.6\% on base and novel, respectively, outperforming PromptDet by 9\% on novel.
-Its performance is 4\% better than ViLD and RegionCLIP in the novel and has a better performance in base and overall settings, with the use of 1/3 training time of ViLD.
+\textbf{Results.} Table~\ref{table:zeroshot} shows the results of EZAD in the COCO detection benchmark.
+Both the CORA\cite{wu2023cora} and F-VLM\cite{kuo2022f} are prompt-base methods.
+Although they need less training time and have strong novel category performance, their performance in the base categories is much worse than other methods.
+ZSD-YOLO\cite{xie2022zero} and OVOS\cite{Ma_2022_CVPR} use a one-stage detector and suffer from high false positives in the detection results, which causes low AP in novel categories.
+PBBL, VTP-OVD, and OADP are trained with pseudo-labels, introducing noise and harming the model performance on base categories.
+OV-DETR\cite{zang2022open}, CondHead\cite{wang2023learning} and ViLD\cite{gu2021open} are pure distillation-based method.
+While the OV-DETR uses the transformer architecture which is heavier and has a better result than ViLD, the CondHead proposes a new detection head that can improve ViLD performance.
+Our EZAD achieves 59.9\% and 31.6\% on base and novel, respectively.
+Its performance is 4\% better than ViLD in the novel and has a better performance in base and overall settings, with the use of 1/3 of ViLD's training time.